 But as tempting as it is to throw your laptop out the window every time someone posts something harsh about your music, it can be a deeply helpful exercise to channel those critiques into positive learning experiences and sources of growth.
 Easier said than done, sure.
 But if you’re intent on sustaining a long and meaningful career doing anything creative, learning how to cope and learn from bad reviews, negative comments, and harsh opinions about your music is essential for your artistic survival.

-We’ve seen time and time again, as we’ve developed our goal-oriented mentorship program, the Headliners Club, how powerful constructive criticism and growth-centric feedback can be to songwriters and artists when they welcome that support.
+We’ve seen time and time again, as we’ve developed our goal-oriented mentorship program, how powerful constructive criticism and growth-centric feedback can be to songwriters and artists when they welcome that support.
 The question is, how can you apply that same open-minded, objective outlook you have when you seek criticism out directly, to times when you get subjected to unsolicited feedback?

 1) Design the filter: Which criticisms should you listen to, and which should you ignore?